mikeal/multiblock/README.md

 <img width="533" alt="Screen Shot 2022-10-07 at 3 36 03 PM" src="https://user-images.githubusercontent.com/579/194671782-2afaf64b-1d53-46ce-bf19-4f525709c7fc.png">

+All the protocols are designed to fit into the existing CAR format **AND** can be independently addressed by CID's w/ new codecs such that the CAR itself can be split into each of these parts.

 ## `lmh` - Length Prefixed Multihash

 It is often the case that a data provider does not wish to agree to